conway1521/ali_website/content/project/example/index.md

 ---
-title: Wellbeing and Macroeconomics through SAGE
+title: Linking Wellbeing and Macroeconomics
 summary: An overview of my Master's Thesis
 tags:
 - Wellbeing